samillinier/church/README.md

 # EPAPHRA Church Management System

-A comprehensive church management system built with Flask, designed to help churches manage their members, cell teams, documents, marriages, and more.
+A comprehensive church management system built with Flask and SQLAlchemy.

 ## Features